markround/tiller/README.md

 Another solution is to provide a default, but allow it to be over-ridden, by using the `defaults` plugin to provide the default values (so all global data sources are merged in the correct order).
 See [This blog post](http://www.markround.com/blog/2014/10/17/building-dynamic-docker-images-with-json-and-tiller-0-dot-1-4/) for an example.

+See also my comment on [issue #26](https://github.com/markround/tiller/issues/26#issuecomment-232957927) for some examples on how to over-ride defaults per environments.

 ## Empty config
 If you are using the file datasource with Tiller < 0.2.5, you must provide a config hash, even if it's empty (e.g. you are using other data sources to provide all the values for your templates).
 For example: